 The only possible way to see the Bolsa Palace is through a guided tour and here’s the one that I recommend.

 In this Porto itinerary over the course of three days, there aren’t a lot of buildings that I suggest you check from the inside too, this is one of them.

 2) Miradouro da Vitória (Sunset View)

 As mentioned before, Miradouro is the Portuguese word for viewpoint, and Miradouro da Vitória is a nice one in Porto.

 Unlike some of the other viewpoints, it is free and offers views over Riberia of Douro River, Luis Bridge, the Se, and Bishop’s Palace.
-So, no need to stand in line to get an entry ticket to enter.
+So, no need to stand in line to get an entry ticket.

 Arrive on Rua da Bataria da Vitória to reach Miradouro da Vitória.
 The best part is that you don’t need to climb anything to see the view.
 The area is a wide plateau without too many tourists.

 I suggest you arrive here a little before sunset to enjoy the changing colors.
 Don’t kick yourself if you miss the sunset, you can also enjoy this place when it is dark because all the buildings around will light up.

 3) Best Seafood Dinner in Porto – Adega Bebe-Se Mal

 I have a thing for local food, and I make it a point to find places to eat that are popular with locals and aren’t expensive.

 A few years back I would have recommended you find such places when you’re actually there but things have changed because of the Internet.

 While I’m waiting in the airports, or traveling on trains or buses, I spend time hunting for the best restaurants that aren’t touristy, are rated very high, and are affordable.

 One such restaurant that I found is Adega Bebe-Se Mal.
 We ate the biggest seafood dinner and everything was delicious.
 We ate octopus, big prawns, mussels and a lot of wine.
 It was all under 60 Euros for the three of us.